kserve/modelmesh-serving/docs/predictors/setup-storage.md

 ### 5. Run an inference request

-You will need to port-forward a different port for REST.
+We need to set up a port-forward to facilitate REST requests.

 ```shell
 kubectl port-forward --address 0.0.0.0 service/modelmesh-serving 8008 &